-We’ve put together a checklist to help you remember what to do before you leave home, when you get to campus, and once you get to your class or meeting room.
+We’ve put together a checklist to help you remember what we recommend you do before you leave home, when you get to campus, and once you get to your class or meeting room.

 - Read OBC’s reception safety protocols